 In short, understand why your restaurant performs how it does, and you’ll be able to make more informed, more accurate decisions.

 Remember how we talked about the importance of analytics?
 This is where those come in handy - take a peek!
-Below you’ll see a few pieces of data about online ordering customers from Small Biz Genius:
+Below you’ll see a few pieces of data about customers ordering online from Small Biz Genius:

 As you can tell, most users focus on two things - looks and performance.
 This is the type of thing you can monitor and tweak as needed with the best online ordering system for restaurants (big shocker - it’s Cuboh).

-Web page loading speeds, optimization, and good looks are effortless to adjust through Cuboh’s intuitive software and services, and we offer loads of support to keep your life easy.
+Web page loading speeds, optimization, and good design are effortless to adjust through Cuboh’s intuitive software and services, and we offer loads of support to keep your life easy.

 Think back for a second - in your life, how much money have you gotten in gift cards?
 Hundreds?
 Thousands?